Nidaoke/Encrypted-Messaging-Service-CEN3031/README.md

 ## Step 1
   Open the project in the terminal with the correct directory and boot up the backend first.
-  -> cd web (and press tab.
-This should bring you to the right section) In the terminal, execute the command 'go run .' to boot up in localhost:9000
+  CD into web-service-gin, and execute the command 'go run .', this will run the backend on localhost:9000.
+  Ensure all the Go depenencies are installed (including database/sql, fmt, net/http, crypto/sha256, encoding/hex, github.com/gin-contrib/cors
+    github.com/gin-gonic/gin, github.com/mattn/go-sqlite3, and github.com/thinkerou/favicon).
+You should be able to do this with 'go get ./...'.

 ## Step 2
   Once the backend is loaded, open a new terminal to the project and execute command 'ng serve' to start the project at localhost:4200